pymupdf/PyMuPDF-Optional-Material/docs/irect.rst

       If another ``irect`` is specified, a **new copy** will be made.

       If ``list`` is specified, it must be a Python sequence type of 4 integers.
-Non-integer numbers will be truncated, non-numeric entries will be replaced with ``-1``.
+Non-integer numbers will be truncated, non-numeric entries will raise an exception.

       The other parameters mean integer coordinates.

    .. method:: getRect()

-      A convenience function returning a :ref:`Rect` with the same coordinates as floating point values.
+      A convenience function returning a :ref:`Rect` with the same coordinates.
+Also available as attribute ``rect``.

       :rtype: :ref:`Rect`